 6. Make the most of backend keywords.

-Remember: it is more important to provide your customers with easy-to-read, informative titles and descriptions then to try to include all of the relevant keywords you found when researching keywords for your product Amazon listings.
-It is not for nothing that Amazon provides sellers with what it has called “backend keywords”.
+We know that including top search words and phrases in your titles and descriptions can help you rank higher.
+However, you also want to give your customers easy-to-read, informative titles and descriptions.
+So, there is sometimes a tradeoff between simplicity and stuffing every relevant keywords you found into your product listing titles.
+Luckily Amazon provides sellers with what it has called “backend keywords”.
 These are hidden search terms (shoppers cannot see them) that can be added to the product detail pages in order to increase visibility and boost product Amazon rankings.
 The only thing to keep in mind with backend keywords is that there is a limit of 250 bytes so it is important to weigh each keyword and determine which one could generate the most sales.

 Given the huge impact that relevant keywords have on sales, our team at Gradient has built a set of dashboards fully dedicated to search terms.
 Among others, these dashboards can make you easily identify the keywords for which top competitors are listed and visualize all of the search queries for which a specific product has ranked.
 Contact us today to fine-tune your keyword strategies!